Why Use AOMEI Backupper System Restore?

 Before restoration, there are some things you need to know.

 AOMEI Backupper system restore is based on AOMEI Backupper system backup.
-That is to say, you should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or system on another computer).
+That is to say, you should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or a system on another computer).
 Even if you have several Windows backup points, it won't work.
-AOMEI Backupper does not recognize OS image made by Windows or other softwares.
+AOMEI Backupper does not recognize OS images made by Windows or other softwares.

 If you haven't created a system backup with AOMEI Backupper, you can create one based on another working system.
-However, after restoration, the system of the recovered computer will be the same as the system you just backed up, not the crashed one.
-You can choose this way if you don't mind.
+However, after restoration, the system of the recovered computer will be a copy of the system you just backed up, not the crashed one.
+You can choose this method if viable.